Consumer Medicine Information (CMI)

 Do not give this medicine to anyone else, even if they have the same condition as you.

-Do not stop taking Norvir, or lower the dosage, without checking with your doctor.
+Do not stop taking Norvir, or change the dosage, without checking with your doctor.

 Things to be careful of